Johnny Lewis (boxing trainer): Jeff Fenech

-Lewis met Jeff Fenech in 1981, when Fenech came in to the Newtown boxing gym for Rugby League fitness.
+Lewis met Fenech in 1981, when Fenech came in to the Newtown boxing gym for Rugby League fitness.
 Fenech was cornered by Lewis since his professional debut at Blacktown Police Boys Club, with a win over Craig Easey.
 Lewis was unimpressed by Fenech's fighting style in the early years and tried to implement discipline in Fenech's life in and out of the ring.
 By this time, Lewis was 37 years-old and had over 20 years of experience training boxers.

 After winning a bronze medal at the 1983 Rome World Cup and captaining the Australian amateur team in the 1984 Olympics Fenech would turn professional under Lewis the following year.
 Fenech stopped Junior Thompson in the fourth round to win the Australian super-fliyweight title in his third fight.
 With struggles to cut down to the 115-pound junior bantamweight division, Lewis moved Fenech up to bantamweight.
 Lewis aimed to match Fenech up against different styles to concentrate on one aspect of the sport at a time.
 This was evidenced by Fenech's matchup against Rolly Navarro, a southpaw.
 Despite dominating the fight, Lewis ordered Fenech to keep the fight going for his experience.

 Fenech vs Shingaki

 After only 7 consecutive wins to start his career Fenech would win the IBF World bantamweight title against Satoshi Shingaki.
-Johnny Lewis and manager Bill Mordey accepted a rematch with Shingaki in order to stall top contender Jerome Coffee and give Fenench more experience.
+Lewis and manager Bill Mordey accepted a rematch with Shingaki in order to stall top contender Jerome Coffee and give Fenench more experience.
 In the rematch Fenech broke Shingaki's nose in the first round before stopping him in the third.

 IBF Title Defences

-Jeff Fenech went 15 rounds with American contender Jerome Coffee before being awarded a unanimous decision victory, 148–140, 146–141 and 145–140.
+Fenech went 15 rounds with American contender Jerome Coffee before being awarded a unanimous decision victory, 148–140, 146–141 and 145–140.
 After the title defence, Lewis would have Fenech train under shadow boxing conditions due to broken hand injuries.

 Fenech would defend the IBF title against Steve McCrory, despite being dominated in the latter rounds, almost forcing Lewis to throw the towel in.